 - Enter your username and password for your health provider (or sign up if you don’t have an account) and follow the prompts to finish setting this up.

 Want another option to store your COVID vaccine records?

-This is located at the bottom of all other albums when in the Photos app.
+This is located at the bottom of all other albums in the Photos app.
 It only displays when you want it to.

 Though this isn’t ideal, and I wouldn’t recommend this be your only backup, it’s still an excellent option to have a copy of this info if something happens to your physical card.

 A third and slightly more secure option is to scan your card into your Notes app.